-Motivation factors may differ by gender, and women appear to have a harder time.
+Motivation factors may differ by gender.
 In one study, weight loss was the greatest motivator to exercise for women, and muscle tone was the primary motivator for men.
 Unfortunately, effects on appearances may take a long time to show, discouraging people from continuing an exercise program even though their health is improving.

 Motivating Children and Adolescents

-Overweight among children and adolescents has now become an epidemic in the United States.
+Overweight among children and adolescents have now become an epidemic in the United States.
 Children should be vigorously active for at least 20 to 60 minutes for 3 to 5 days a week.
 Parents and schools must be imaginative and rigorous in encouraging children to exercise.

 Children who engage in moderate to vigorous physical activities are likely to have lower blood pressures, lower LDL (bad) cholesterol levels, and smaller waist circumferences than children who are less active.
 Lifestyle interventions can yield benefits for weight control and heart health.

 Parents must make conscious efforts to limit sedentary activities, and to encourage physical ones for their children.
-This includes monitoring the time children spend on the computer, in front of the TV, or playing video games.
+This includes monitoring the time children spend on the computer, smartphone, in front of the TV, or playing video games.
 In fact, decreasing the amount of time children spend in front of a screen leads to a reduction in their body mass index (BMI), an indicator of obesity.
 This loss in BMI in children is the result of increased activity and reduced snacking.

 Parents should suggest different forms of entertainment.
 Even children who aren't interested in joining a Little League team may enjoy a round of catch with their parents, walking in the park, or swimming in a local lake.